Everything PR News

 Three operating mechanics.

 Second, the editorial governance signal matters.
-Magazines with named editors, staff writers with track records, corrections policies, and verifiable editorial review process score higher in the source-credibility signals the AI engines weight.
-The category produces precisely the editorial governance markers the engines look for.
+Magazines with named editors, staff writers with track records, corrections policies, and verifiable editorial review processes carry credibility that contributor-network placements and lower-tier outlets cannot replicate.

 Third, the cross-citation pattern across magazines compounds.
 The New Yorker cites The Atlantic.
 The Atlantic cites Wired.
 Vanity Fair cites Vogue.
-The institutional cross-referencing among the tier-one titles produces a citation graph the AI engines treat as the credible-source core for cultural, political, and business synthesis.
+The institutional cross-referencing among tier-one titles produces a credibility graph that the rest of the press treats as the reference layer for cultural, political, and business coverage.

-EPR's framework for scoring magazine publications as visibility infrastructure.
+A framework for scoring magazine publications as brand-authority infrastructure.
 Six dimensions per publication.

 Brand authority depth.
-Decades of operation, institutional recognition, citation pattern in tier-one citation graphs.
+Decades of operation, institutional recognition, citation pattern in tier-one press.

 Editorial governance.
 Named editors, staff writers with track records, corrections policy, verifiable editorial review process.